gradle/gradle-enterprise-build-validation-scripts/README.md

 The scripts that run one or more builds locally can be configured to connect the builds to a given Gradle Enterprise instance in case the builds are not already connected to Gradle Enterprise by passing the `-e` or `--enable-gradle-enterprise` command line argument.
-In the example below, the script will configure the non-instrumented build to connect to the Gradle Enterprise server at ge.example.io.
+In the example below, the script will configure the non-instrumented builds to connect to the Gradle Enterprise server at ge.example.io.

 ```bash